CyberFlameGO/svnpython/Doc/library/logging.rst

 ^^^^^^^^^^

 Formatter objects configure the final order, structure, and contents of the log message.
-Unlike the base :class:`logging.Handler` class, application code may instantiate formatter classes, although you could likely subclass the formatter if your application needs special behavior.
+Unlike the base logging.Handler class, application code may instantiate formatter classes, although you could likely subclass the formatter if your application needs special behavior.
 The constructor takes two optional
 arguments: a message format string and a date format string.
 If there is no